-This is my review of the Tesco Bank Mastercard credit card.
+This is our review of the Tesco Bank Mastercard credit card.

 If you want to check your credit record before applying for a new card, click here to get your free Experian Credit Score.